All various kinds of tea come from the leaves of the same plant, Camellia sinensis

 ), there is no oxidation and therefore the leaves remain green.
 Oolong tea is partially fermented, and black tea is fully fermented.

-Green tea has gained a lot of attention lately from scientists because a specific and powerful antioxidant (epigallocatechin-3 gallate (EGCG))
+Green tea has gained a lot of attention from scientists because a specific and powerful antioxidant (epigallocatechin-3 gallate (EGCG

-Studies have pointed out that the EGCG found in green tea is a very powerful antioxidant, 100 times more effective
+Research has pointed out that the EGCG found in green tea is a very powerful antioxidant, 100 times more effective than Vitamin C